 The Raspberry Pi is most likely the top device for newcomers as well as experienced users to run Home Assistant on.
 It’s small, cheap, quiet, and doesn’t use much electricity.
-A Raspberry Pi was my gateway drug into home automation and self-hosted software.
-I have since moved on to a “proper” server but the Raspberry Pi is still what I would recommend if you just want to get your toes wet, and this article will list the best Raspberry Pis for Home Assistant you can buy.
+A Raspberry Pi was my gateway drug into home automation and self-hosted software, and I have since moved on to a “proper” server.
+The Raspberry Pi is still what I would recommend if you just want to get your toes wet, and this article will list the best Raspberry Pis for Home Assistant you can buy.

 Raspberry Pi 3 vs. Raspberry Pi 4 for Home Assistant

-As I’ve mentioned, it is not recommended that you attempt to run Home Assistant on anything older than the Raspberry Pi 3 Model B. This includes the original Raspberry Pi and the Raspberry Pi 2.
-And while the Raspberry Pi Zero might be a popular platform for applications such as Pi-hole, it just isn’t powerful enough to handle Home Assistant.
+As recommended by the developers of Home Assistant, it is ill-advised that you attempt to run it on anything older than the Raspberry Pi 3 Model B. This includes the original Raspberry Pi and the Raspberry Pi 2.
+And while the Raspberry Pi Zero might be a popular platform for applications such as Pi-hole and room-assistant, it just isn’t powerful enough to handle Home Assistant.

-You might be debating whether to go with a Raspberry Pi 3 Model B/B+ or Raspberry Pi 4 Model B for Home Assistant.
-While you might be able to find a cheap Raspberry Pi 3, there are some serious drawbacks to that platform, which I’ll discuss next.
+With that in mind, you might be debating whether to go with a Raspberry Pi 3 Model B/B+ or Raspberry Pi 4 Model B for Home Assistant.
+While you might be able to buy either Raspberry Pi 3 for less money, there are some serious drawbacks, which I’ll discuss next.

 The Raspberry Pi 3 networking bottleneck

-While the Raspberri Pi 3 Model B+ only showed marginal gains in performance when put up against the Raspberry Pi 3 Model B, the Raspberry Pi 4 Model B is a big improvement.
-The MagPi magazine published some impressive benchmarks after the Raspberry Pi 4 Model B was released.
+While the Raspberry Pi 3 Model B+ only showed marginal gains in performance when put up against the Raspberry Pi 3 Model B, the Raspberry Pi 4 Model B is a big improvement.
+The MagPi magazine published some impressive benchmarks shortly after the Raspberry Pi 4 Model B was released.

-Both the CPU and GPU have been updated on the Raspberry Pi 4 Model B features an upgraded CPU and GPU.
-The CPU has a slightly higher clock speed and has a newer and more efficient architecture than that found in the Raspberry Pi 3 Model B/B+.
-While it might not look like much on paper in the real world there is a noticeable difference.
-The same goes for the GPU, which should be capable of playing 4K/60FPS H.265-encoded video.
+The Raspberry Pi 4 Model B features an upgraded CPU and GPU.
+The CPU has a slightly higher clock speed and has a newer, more efficient architecture than that found in the Raspberry Pi 3 Model B/B+.
+While it might not look like much on paper, in the real world there is a noticeable difference.
+The same goes for the GPU, which should be capable of playing back 4K/60FPS H.265-encoded video.

-The “basic” Raspberry Pi 4 Model B, which is being sold for the same price as the Raspberry Pi 3 Model B and B+ were on introduction, boasts four times the amount of RAM over what is available on the Raspberry Pi 3 Model B/B+.
-And there are options with 4 GB and even 8 GB.
-Considering many smartphones ship with over 8 GB of RAM this might not seem like much, but it’s more than enough to run a lightweight Linux distribution and Home Assistant on.
+The basic Raspberry Pi 4 Model B, which is being sold for the same price as the Raspberry Pi 3 Model B/B+ were on introduction, boasts four times the amount of RAM over what is available on its predecessor.
+With the Raspberry Pi 4 Model B, there are also models with 4 GB and even 8 GB.
+Considering many smartphones ship with over 8 GB of RAM, this might not seem like much, but it is more than enough to run a lightweight Linux distribution, such as the Home Assistant Operating System.

 How much RAM does Home Assistant need?

-So you’ve decided to go with the Raspberry Pi 4 Model B. Good choice!
-But you might have noticed that there are different versions available.
-The Raspberry Pi 4 Model B comes with either 1 GB, 2 GB, 4 GB, or 8 GB of RAM (it appears that the 1 GB model is no longer being produced but you might find still find it for sale).
+So, you have decided to go with the Raspberry Pi 4 Model B for Home Assistant.
+Good choice!
+But, as mentioned earlier, there are different versions available.
+The Raspberry Pi 4 Model B comes with either 2 GB, 4 GB, or 8 GB of RAM (it appears that the 1 GB model is no longer produced, but you might find still find it for sale).

 Don’t forget the extras

-Be warned, that if you just buy a Raspberry Pi 4 Model B that is all you’re getting.
-You’ll need a powerful enough power supply (I suggest going with the official one) and potentially a case.
-I’d also using a wired network connection and not relying on WiFi, so make sure you have a spare ethernet cable lying around.
+Be warned, that if you buy just the Raspberry Pi 4 Model B, that is all you will be getting.
+You will need a powerful enough power supply (I suggest going with the official one) and potentially a case.
+I also recommend the use of a wired network connection and not relying on Wi-Fi, so make sure you have a spare Ethernet cable lying around.
 There are also kits available which include everything you need.